rangari-rani/cdac-projects-fullstack/README.md

 ## 📬 Contact

-This repository features academic work from my CDAC training in 2023.
+This repository features academic work from my PG-DAC program in 2023.
 📫 Connect with me on [LinkedIn – Rani Rangari](https://www.linkedin.com/in/rani-rangari/)
-⭐ Feel free to explore the projects for reference.
-If you found them helpful, consider giving a ⭐!
+⭐ Feel free to explore the projects for learning and reference.
+If you found them useful, consider giving a ⭐!